-INSTRUCTIONS TO PATIENT Blister
+INSTRUCTIONS TO PATIENT

+Blister

-The Blisovi Fe 1.5/30 blister has been designed to make oral contraceptive dosing as easy and as convenient as possible.
+The Blisovi Fe 1/20 blister has been designed to make oral contraceptive dosing as easy and as convenient as possible.
 The tablets are arranged in four rows of seven tablets each, with the days of the week appearing on the blister above the first row of tablets.

-Each blister contains 21 pink tablets and 7 brown tablets.
+Each blister contains 21 yellow tablets and 7 brown tablets.

-Each pink tablet contains 1.5 mg norethindrone acetate and 30 mcg ethinyl estradiol.
+Each yellow tablet contains 1 mg norethindrone acetate and 20 mcg ethinyl estradiol.

 Each brown tablet contains 75 mg ferrous fumarate, and is intended to help you remember to take the tablets correctly.
 These brown tablets are not intended to have any health benefit.